theprikshitsharma/Lost-Isles/README.md

 Retirement brought him to a cozy cottage by the shore, but his heart remained restless.
 Each night, as he drifts into slumber, his dreams bring forth a world only he could imagine – a world where his past adventures are reimagined in a fantastical light.
 It is here, in the Lost Isles, that his spirit finds freedom and his true nature as an adventurer shines once more.

-One day, while sleeping in his cottage near the shore, he dreamt of returning to where it all began – the first island he explored a decade ago.
+One night, while sleeping in his cottage near the shore, he dreamt of returning to where it all began – the first island he explored a decade ago.
 And this is where our game starts...

 ## Game Controls:
 **Movement:**